Gouldy-C/Gouldy-C/README.md

 </div>

 <h3 align="center">🌟 Welcome to my GitHub! 🚀</h3>
 <h4 align="center">I'm a passionate developer on a mission to explore the vast universe of code, collaborate with fellow tech enthusiasts, and build innovative solutions that make a difference.
-Here, you'll find a collection of my projects ranging from Web Development to Mobile App Development.
+Here, you'll find a collection of my projects ranging from Web Development to Mobile Apps.
 Whether you're here to dive into my code, share ideas, or embark on a collaborative journey, all are welcome!</h4>

 <div align="center">
   <a href="mailto:mail4clg@gmail.com">